gardener/gardener/docs/development/kubernetes-clients.md

 _Important characteristics of controller-runtime clients:_

-- The client functions take a generic `client.Object` or `client.ObjectList` value, which are interfaces implemented by all Kubernetes API types in Golang or list types respectively.
+- The client functions take a generic `client.Object` or `client.ObjectList` value.
+These interfaces are implemented by all Golang types, that represent Kubernetes API objects or lists respectively which can be interacted with via usual API requests.
+[1]
 - The client first consults a `runtime.Scheme` (configured during client creation) for recognizing the object's `GroupVersionKind` (this happens on the client-side only).
 - It then consults a `meta.RESTMapper` (also configured during client creation) for mapping the `GroupVersionKind` to a `RESTMapping`, which contains the `GroupVersionResource` and `Scope` (namespaced or cluster-scoped).
 From these values, the client can unambiguously determine the REST endpoint path of the corresponding API resource.
+For instance: `appsv1.DeploymentList` is available at `/apis/apps/v1/deployments` or `/apis/apps/v1/namespaces/<namespace>/deployments` respectively.
   - There are different `RESTMapper` implementations, but generally they are talking to the API server's discovery API for retrieving `RESTMappings` for all API resources known to the API server (either built-in, registered via API extension or `CustomResourceDefinition`s).
   - The default implementation of controller-runtime (which Gardener uses as well), is the [dynamic `RESTMapper`](https://github.com/kubernetes-sigs/controller-runtime/blob/v0.9.0/pkg/client/apiutil/dynamicrestmapper.go#L77).
 It caches discovery results (i.e. `RESTMappings`) in-memory and only re-discovers resources from the API server, when a client tries to use an unknown `GroupVersionKind`, i.e., when it encounters a `No{Kind,Resource}MatchError`.
 - The client writes back results from the API server into the passed in-memory object.